-Casual Video Games are video games that are primarily aimed at people who don't tend to game much
+Casual video games are video games that are primarily aimed at people who don't tend to game much

 .
 These games are usually distributed online and come with a free hour-long trial.
 If they're lucky, these games could get a boxed version available for purchase at retail stores.
-Others are made specifically for consoles rather than PCs, or are made for non-gaming devices like cellular telephones and distributed over a telco's data service.
+Others are made specifically for consoles rather than PCs, or are made for non-gaming devices like cellphones and distributed over a telco's data service.
 Still more are Flash or Java in browser, meaning they can be played anywhere with a web browser that has the necessary plug-ins installed.
 Surprisingly, perhaps (at least to younger gamers), many of these games are the spiritual descendants

 of what was cutting edge in the 1980s, during the era of the great stand-up arcade games, proving that an immersive world, hardware-stretching graphics, and complex AI don't inherently mean great gameplay.
 Most of these games would